 “Rich in cancer-fighting antioxidants, digested 20% slower than regular white bread,” this purple bread has lower glycemic index than normal white bread, reported CNN.
 [Link to news]

-Now you can also make diabetic-friendly baked goods using our Organic Black Rice flour!
+Now you can also make diabetic-friendly bread, nutritious baby puree, and more using our Organic Black Rice flour!